What if I told you that one of the most life-changing realizations I ever had was that my thoughts aren’t that big of a deal?

 Given these various considerations, I can’t go all the way, as some do, and say, “You are not your thoughts.”
-I might amend that mantra to, “You are (mostly) not your thoughts.”
-I currently believe my thoughts do bear some relation to my machinery of self, but that that relationship is often unimportant.
-If I have a random dark thought about wanting to hurt someone, it’s likely a remnant of an aggressive program in my brain that would have served Hunter-Gatherer Jordan quite well several thousand years ago, but which is no longer useful most of the time (though I might be glad it’s still there in the event of a dangerous situation).
+I might amend that mantra to, “Thoughts aren’t such a big deal,” or, “You are much more than your thoughts.”
+I currently believe my thoughts do bear some relation to my machinery of self, but that that relationship is often unimportant and usually ambiguous.
+If I have a random dark thought about wanting to hurt someone, I don’t know precisely what that means.
+Perhaps it’s a remnant of an aggressive program in my brain that would have served Hunter-Gatherer Jordan quite well several thousand years ago, but which is no longer useful most of the time (though I might be glad it’s still there in the event of a dangerous situation).
 I could dwell on this thought and wonder why I’m such a bad, fucked up person, or I could just look at the thought, acknowledge it, choose not to act on it, shrug, and get on with my day.

-One major lesson here is that it seems much truer to say that you are your actions than to say that you are your thoughts.
-By and large, you don’t choose your thoughts, but you do choose how to respond to them.
-It isn’t clear where exactly your thoughts come from, or whether they’re even really “yours,” but your actions have a much more definite source.
+One major lesson here is that it seems much truer to say that you are your actions than to say that you are your thoughts or emotions.
+By and large, you don’t choose your internal experiences, but you do choose how to respond to them (hint: often the best response is to do nothing at all).
+It isn’t clear where exactly your thoughts come from, or what they mean, or whether they’re even really “yours,” but your actions have a much more definite source.